Pawan-Mario/management-system/README.md

 Instruction to Download the project .........
-Step 1: Install Docker (if not installed), Visual Studio,python and Django
+Step 1: Install Docker (if not installed), Visual Studio,python and Django \n
-Step 2: Clone the Django Project
+Step 2: Clone the Django Project \n
 Step 3: Build and Run the Docker Container docker build -t django_project .
 OR if using docker-compose, run: